-The Pupil Premium of £81,520 has been allocated to us in our budget for 2020-2021 financial year.
-Currently our level of PP is 42% and increasing.
+The Pupil Premium of £71,235 has been allocated to us in our budget for 2022-2023 financial year.
+Currently our level of Pupil Premium is 38%.

 At Collierley Primary, our aim is to ensure that any difference in attainment between groups of children close and all children achieve well.
 Whilst our main aim is to raise academic attainment, we also aim to ensure that children have a wide range of opportunities and experiences to develop confidence, self-esteem and have high aspirations.

 You can view or download our Pupil Premium allocation and find out how this has been used at our school.
 Reviews of this are taken place termly and presented to the governing body.

 - Pupil Premium Statement 2022 – 2023 (1)

 - 2021 – 2022 Disadvantaged Funding Plan – Reviewed July 2022